Culture & History

 Kootenai Brown Pioneer Village

-Located along the creek that gives Pincher Creek its name, the Kootenai Brown Pioneer Village is open year round.
+Located along the creek that gives Pincher Creek its name, the Kootenai Brown Pioneer Village is open year-round.
 Hours vary from summer to winter months.
-In Pioneer Place, you will find a Visitor Information Centre, an extensive archives and The Country Store which carries local and Canadian products, country and vintage themes items and an impressive local book section.
-The Museum Village sits on six acres with 30 authentic historical buildings full of over 30,000 artifacts which gives an…
+In Pioneer Place, you will find a Visitor Information Centre, extensive archives, and The Country Store which carries local and Canadian products, country and vintage themes items, and an impressive local book section.
+The Museum Village sits on six acres with 31 authentic historical buildings teeming with artifacts.
+The open-concept style museum gives an up-close…

 Learn More>